Get 10% off your first order:

 Making kefir by yourself gives you the opportunity to enjoy all the richness and health benefits of the beverage.
 Since no preservatives are added, you have better control over the quality of your kefir.
 You can also tailor it to your own taste.
 You can make as much or as little of kefir as you need.
 Compared to the kefir you can buy in stores, the homemade beverage contains a much higher degree of kefir-specific active substances which are important for your health.
 By culturing and storing homemade milk kefir in a glass jar you will avoid unwanted exposure to BPA and other toxins from plastic.
 You will save money and create less waste.

-Originated from the Caucasus region, kefir or búlgaros was made by fermenting cow, goat or sheep milk with milk kefir grains.
+Originating from the Caucasus region, kefir or búlgaros was made by fermenting cow, goat or sheep milk with milk kefir grains.
 Traditionally kefir was prepared in goatskin bags that were hung near the entrance to the house.
 Every time a visitor would come to the house he would knock on the bag.
 This would keep the milk and kefir grains well mixed.

 Prepare kefir in Kefirko Kefir Maker